 - 1. Change the cluster to accept both IPv4 and IPv6 addresses, by completing these steps: - a.
 Click Manage Cluster → Modify IP Address in the portfolio.
 The Modify IP Addresses panel is displayed. - b.
 In the Cluster IP Address field, enter the new IP address for the cluster. - c.
 For the Service IP Address field, select the service IP address that connects to a node while the node is removed from the cluster and serviced.
 You can select one of the following options: - Assign automatically (DHCP) - Static IP - d.
 In the Gateway field, enter the gateway IP address for the cluster. - e.
-For the SAN Volume Controller Console IP Address field, select the IP address structure type that you want to use. - f.
-For the SAN Volume Controller Console IP Address field, select the IP address structure type that you want to use. - g.
-In the SAN Volume Controller Console Port field, type the port number. - h.
+In the SAN Volume Controller Console IP Address field, enter the IP address for the cluster. - f.
+In the SAN Volume Controller Console Port field, type the port number. - g.
 Keep this panel open to complete this process. - 2.
 Remove the managed cluster with the IPv6 address, by completing the following tasks: - a.
-Click Clusters in the portfolio.
-The Viewing Clusters panel is displayed. - b.
+Click View Cluster Properties in the portfolio.
+The View Cluster Properties panel is displayed. - b.
 Select the cluster with the IPv6 address that you want to remove and select Remove a Cluster from the list.
 Click Go.
 The Confirming the Removal of Cluster panel is displayed. - c.
 Click Yes to remove the cluster. - d.
-Return to the Viewing Clusters panel. - 3.
+Return to the View Cluster Properties panel. - 3.
 Verify the cluster is available on the new settings by issuing the ping command with the new IP address.
 A successful ping indicates that the cluster is available at the new IP address. - 4.
-Add the cluster with the new IPv4 address, by completing these steps: - a.
+Add the cluster with the new IPv4 address, by completing these steps:

+- a.
 On the Viewing Clusters panel, select Add a Cluster from the list and click Go.
 The Adding a Cluster panel is displayed. - b.
 Type the IPv4 address for the cluster. - c.
 Ensure that the Create (Initialize) Cluster check box is not selected. - d.
 Click OK. - e.
 Click Yes to confirm adding the cluster. - 5.
-Return to the Modify IP Address panel and click Delete All IPv6 Settings to remove the settings. - The cluster is now only available from the IPv4 address.
+Return to the Modify IP Address panel and click Delete All IPv6 Settings to remove the settings.

+The cluster is now only available from the IPv4 address.